-Our consolidated financial statements are prepared in conformity with accounting principles generally accepted in the United States, or ("U.S. GAAP").
+Our consolidated financial statements are prepared in conformity with accounting principles GAAP.
 The accounting policies described below require management to apply significant judgment in connection with the preparation of our consolidated financial statements.
 In particular, judgment is applied to determine the appropriate assumptions to be used in calculating estimates that affect certain reported amounts in our consolidated financial statements.
 These estimates and assumptions are based on historical experience and on various other factors that we believe to be reasonable under the circumstances.
 If different estimates or assumptions were used, our results of operations, financial condition and cash flows could have been materially different than those reflected in our consolidated financial statements.
 For additional information regarding our critical accounting policies, see "Note 2 - Summary of Significant Accounting Policies" to the consolidated financial statements in Part II, Item 8.

-Revenue recognition
+Revenue Recognition